Mankato West High School

 Mankato West High School is a public secondary school located in Mankato, Minnesota, United States.
-According to the school district in 2016, Mankato West enrolls about 1150 students in four grades, grades 9-12.
+It is one of three high schools operated by Mankato Area Public Schools (Independent School District 77) and consists of students from the western half of the Mankato/North Mankato micropolitan area.
+The school has an enrollment of approximately 1,200 students.

 In 1992–93 the school was designated as a "Blue Ribbon School of Excellence" by the United States Department of Education.
+In 2026, U.S. News & World Report ranked Mankato West High School first in Minnesota schools outside of the Twin Cities metro area and 20th overall in the state.
+Students ranked 37th out of 420 Minnesota schools for college readiness.

 The school's teams are nicknamed the Scarlets.
 Mankato West is a member of the Big 9 Conference.

 Facilities

 The school has a 1,100-seat auditorium, a fitness center, and six computer labs.
 In 2013, Mankato passed a $69.1 million bond issue, including $2 million to expand the school's cafeteria.
+In 2023 the school district passed a $105 million bond and in 2026 the school underwent renovations, such as a new gym and additional classrooms.

 Athletics

 Mankato West High School has the following sports offerings: